sam0829/firebase_auth_ui/README.md

 <string name="twitter_consumer_secret" translatable="false">fb[YOUR_CONSUMER_SECRET]</string>
 ```
 #### iOS
+If you have already configured Google sign-in for iOS following above steps, then you don't need to do anything else.
+If not, please follow the exact same step.

+### Phone number
+#### Android
+No additional setup required.
+#### iOS
-If you have already configured Google login for iOS following above steps, then you don't need to do anything else.
+If you have already configured Google sign-in for iOS following above steps, then you don't need to do anything else.
 If not, please follow the exact same step.

 ## Customization
 #### Add logo